-Jason Wilcox is an intellectual property associate in Kirkland's Washington, D.C. office.
+Jason Wilcox is an intellectual property partner in Kirkland's Washington, D.C. office.
 His practice focuses on complex appellate litigation before the United States Court of Appeals for the Federal Circuit, a court in which he has filed numerous briefs and argued before.
 He has also handled appeals involving a wide range of matters, from tax and ERISA to multi-million dollar contract disputes and bankruptcy, in federal courts of appeals across the country and before the Supreme Court of the United States.
 In addition to his appellate experience, Jason maintains an active litigation practice representing Fortune 500 clients in all aspects of patent and other technology disputes before federal district courts.

 Prior to joining Kirkland, Jason served as a law clerk to Justice Antonin Scalia of the U.S. Supreme Court and Judge Jeffrey S. Sutton of the U.S. Court of Appeals for the Sixth Circuit.